In November 2017, the beginning of operations at the brand new Harden NSW Ambulance Station was announced.

 The new Harden ambulance station has been delivered as part of the NSW Government’s $122 million Rural Ambulance Infrastructure Reconfiguration program.

-We are enabling our paramedics to meet the mobile emergency care needs of rural and regional communities for years to come.
+The modern facility will enable NSW Ambulance to meet the mobile emergency care needs of Harden and surrounding communities for years to come.

 Read the latest updates about the project.